 The most outrageous aspect of Hailey’s case isn’t necessarily the actions of the drunk driver, but the actions, or inactions, of the law enforcement officers who helped set the stage for this tragedy.
 Hailey herself decided that changes needed to be made to ensure that no one else was ever the victim of a similar situation.
 She worked with Washington State legislators to create Hailey’s Law, enacted in July of 2011, which places a mandatory 12-hour impound requirement on any vehicle driven by a person arrested for driving under the influence in Washington State.
 Effectively, this means that a vehicle driven by a DUI suspect will be towed from the scene of a DUI arrest and then held under impound for a minimum of 12 hours before it can be released.

-If you have been seriously injured in a car accident and need information about your rights and options, contact the personal injury attorneys at Brett Murphy right away.
+If you have been seriously injured in a car accident and need information about your rights and options, contact the personal injury attorneys at Brett Law right away.
 You can reach us by calling 1-800-925-1875 or by completing our convenient contact form.
-We practice in Seattle, Bellevue, Everett, Tacoma, Spokane, Vancouver, Bellingham, and Mt.
+We practice in Seattle, Everett, Spokane, Vancouver, Bellingham, and Mt.
 Vernon, and all across Washington State.